TianpeiLuke/SelfStudyNotes/obsidian_notes/Readings Excerpt Notes/Self Help, Productivity, Relationship/Leadership Principle Learn and Be Curious.md

   - excerpt
   - leadership_principle
   - amazon
+  - leadership_principle/learn_and_be_curious
 aliases:
 date of note: 2024-04-29
 ---

 > [!quote]
 >
+>Leaders are *never done learning* and always seek to improve themselves.
+They are *curious* about new possibilities and *act to explore* them.
 >
 >-- *Learn and Be Curious*, Amazon Leadership Principle